 - It became really hard to mix the thing after about 3 hours;

 - And the worst part was – the next day it was frozen solid.
 There was absolutely no way for me to break off a piece.
-I left the ice cream out for about 30 minutes hoping it would get softer.
-As a result, the ice cream melted at the edges as the middle remained completely frozen.
+I left the ice cream out on the counter for about 30 minutes hoping it would get softer.
+As a result, the ice cream melted at the edges and the middle remained completely frozen.

-After all of that, ice cream making didn’t seem like fun anymore.
+After all of that effort, ice cream making didn’t seem like fun anymore.

 I am sure this method works for ice cream made with high-fat dairy and sugar because both of these ingredients would prevent the ice cream from freezing completely.
 However, this method doesn’t work for my dairy free recipe.

-I didn’t want to give up and after a few experiments, I decided to try freezing the ice cream in a muffin pan and it worked!
-This way the ice cream freezes much faster; it’s easy to store and once you are ready to serve it, you can just take out as many ice cream cups as you like, quickly process them in a food processor and you have a smooth and silky ice cream ready to enjoy.
+I didn’t want to give up, and after a few experiments, I decided to try freezing the ice cream in a muffin pan, and it worked!
+This way the ice cream freezes much faster and is easy to store.
+And once you are ready to serve it, you can just take out as many ice cream cups as you like, quickly process them in a food processor, and you’ll have a smooth and silky vegan mango ice cream ready to enjoy.